sammdot/alleycat/README.md

 ![A diagram of all of AlleyCAT's components](https://raw.githubusercontent.com/sammdot/alleycat/main/images/diagram.svg)

-AlleyCAT can talk to Plover with [AlleyCAT Link](https://pypi.org/project/alleycat-link) (or Link for short), which is a Plover plugin that sends stroke and translation data over a local connection, either a Unix domain socket on macOS and Linux, or TCP port 2228 ("**A**lley**CAT**") on Windows.
-This lets AlleyCAT leverage Plover's existing ecosystem -- you can write into AlleyCAT with any machine Plover can support, in any system Plover can support, with your own dictionaries, and using any other plugins you may have installed.
+AlleyCAT can talk to Plover with [AlleyCAT Link](https://pypi.org/project/alleycat-link) (or Link for short), which is a Plover plugin that sends stroke and translation data over a local connection, either a Unix domain socket on macOS and Linux, or TCP port 2228[^2] on Windows.[^3] This lets AlleyCAT leverage Plover's existing ecosystem -- you can write into AlleyCAT with any machine Plover can support, in any system Plover can support, with your own dictionaries, and using any other plugins you may have installed.
 Link can be installed through `pip` or Plover's plugins manager.

+[^2]: ACAT on a phone keypad :smile:
+[^3]: Windows does support named pipes, and more recent versions of Windows also support Unix domain sockets, but the tooling for working with both asynchronously (`asyncio` on the Python side, and Tokio on the Rust side) is not nearly as developed.

 ## Development